 Contact a Houston Criminal Defense Attorney

 If you suspect you or your loved one will be charged with shoplifting, then you should take action right now.
 Do not wait until you have authority knocking on your doors.
-If the business is waiting for the right time to catch the shoplifter, then you should be prepared with a legal counsel.
+If the business is waiting for the right time to catch the shoplifter, then you should be prepared with legal counsel.
 There are many factors that could’ve influenced that shoplifting situation and we want to go over all of them with you.
 The Gonzalez Law Group understands how getting charged with a shoplifting crime can impact your family’s dynamic gravely.
 We will meet with you and your family and analyze the shoplifting incident.
-Call our office at (832) 530-4070 for a free consultation with no attachments.
+Call our office at (832) 530-4070 or contact our shoplifting defense attorneys online for a free consultation with no attachments.
 The Gonzalez Law Group works with clients in Harris County, Galveston County, Brazoria County, Montgomery County, Fort Bend County, Chambers County, and more.